|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 Railroad, providing scenic train rides along the Tennessee River.
 Downtown Knoxville is within walking distance of Volunteer Landing, and the tourist

 Tie up at Volunteer Landing Marina to be right in the middle of the action.
-It carries gas and diesel, and is equipped with electric and water hook-
+It carries gas and diesel, and is equipped with electric and water hook-ups,

-ups, transient slips, pump-out, a store and more.
-About 25 miles downriver is Louisville Landing Marina, a Tennessee Valley Authority Clean Marina
+transient slips, pump-out, a store and more.
+About 25 miles downriver is Louisville Landing Marina, a Tennessee Valley Authority Clean Marina just a

-just a quarter-mile off the main channel in Lackey Creek.
-Ten miles further south is Sinking Creek, home to Fox Road Marina and Concord Marina,
+quarter-mile off the main channel in Lackey Creek.
+Ten miles further south is Sinking Creek, home to Fox Road Marina and Concord Marina, both of

-car drive) from Gatlinburg and the heart of the Great Smoky Mountain National Park.
-Both Gatlinburg & Clingmans Dome (the highest Peak in
+drive) from Gatlinburg and the heart of the Great Smoky Mountain National Park.
+Both Gatlinburg & Clingmans Dome (the highest Peak in Tennessee

-Tennessee and 2nd highest east of the Mississippi), make this "side trip" worth renting a car and staying a few nights in a motel.
-Gatlinburg itself is a
+and 2nd highest east of the Mississippi), make this "side trip" worth renting a car and staying a few nights in a motel.
+Gatlinburg itself is a great place

-great place to visit with more to do than you can possibly see and do in a month much less a long weekend.
-You will enjoy downtown Gatlinburg at all
+to visit with more to do than you can possibly see and do in a month much less a long weekend.
+You will enjoy downtown Gatlinburg at all times during

-times during the day or night.
+the day or night.
 The Smoky Mountains in Fall, is one beautiful sight to behold.
-Much like the Grand Canyon, everyone should see this
+Much like the Grand Canyon, everyone should see this place at least

 I highly recommend you make this side trip to Knoxville, Gatlinburg, and the Great Smoky Mountains!